![]() |

 Welcome and NYAPT Membership Meeting - Saratoga Ballroom

-Marc Medina – NYAPT President
+President Marc Medina – NYAPT President

 NYAPT President Marc Medina opens the conference and welcomes attendees.